-Bug Art are a small UK company who have been trading for 30 years and are internationally recognized as publishers of quality art greeting cards.
+Bug Art are a small UK company based in Nottingham, who have been trading for over 30 years and are internationally recognized as publishers of quality art greeting cards.
 All our cards are folded and blank inside (with no message).

 This website provides the opportunity for customers to browse and buy our cards online for delivery to several countries.
 Please see ‘Postage & Delivery’ for postage details.
 All prices are shown in British Pounds (£).

 Over the last few years, Bug Art have licensed their images for use on giftware to several companies worldwide.
 These giftware products are not available directly from our Bug Art website.
-Kiub is our biggest licensee and sells only to trade suppliers (mainly in France) www.kiub-edition.com.
-You may be able to find some of these products in online.
+You may be able to find some of these products in gift shops and online retailers.

 Originally from York (UK), Bug Art’s founder and artist, Jane Crowther studied Illustration Ba(Hons) at Kingston Polytechnic (now Kingston University).

 In the early 1990’s, whilst based in North London, Jane designed a small range of greeting cards to supplement her meagre income as an artist, initially selling them at craft fairs alongside her large multi-media paintings.
 The cards started to sell really well and Jane made the commercial decision to concentrate on her card designs.
 Bug Art was born.

 These first cards, called the Snout range, featured a cute little bug character with a plastic nose and wobbly eyes.
 The earliest Snout cards were a labour-intensive cottage industry – they were hand-painted and the noses and eyes were glued on by hand.